 As part of a Reading First Nations Writers project designed to expand my reading horizons, I plan to read more work, whether novels, short stories, memoirs or poetry, by our First Nations writers during 2022 — and beyond.

-In recent years I have read books by indigenous writers, so have collated them here for ease of reference.
+In recent years I have read books by Indigenous Australian writers, so have collated them here for ease of reference.
 They have been arranged in alphabetical order by author’s surname.
 I will continue to update this list as and when new reviews are added to my blog.

 Tony Birch